stevenmwise/stevenmwise.github.io/_pages/CNABook.md

 - **SIAM Review:** Our book received a glowing review from Guosheng Fu of the University of Notre Dame in *SIAM Review*.
 His full review is [available here](https://doi.org/10.1137/24M1700983).
 The following is his conclusion: 'In summary, Classical Numerical Analysis: A Comprehensive Course is an indispensable resource in the field of numerical analysis.
 Its extensive coverage, rigorous treatment, and practical insights make it a must-have for anyone looking to deepen their understanding of applied mathematics.
 Whether you are exploring numerical methods for the first time or revisiting them from a more advanced perspective, this book will be a trusted companion.'

+- **The Mathematical Gazette:** Martin Lukarevski reviewed the book in Volume 110, Issue 577 of *The Mathematical Gazette*.
+The [full review is available here](https://doi.org/10.1080/00255572.2025.2600828).

 ### Availability

 The electronic version of the book is available through [Cambridge Core](https://doi.org/10.1017/9781108942607).
 You may ask your university library to purchase campus-wide access for students and faculty.
 The hardback can be purchased from Amazon in the United States and Europe or directly from Cambridge University Press.